mglantz/advanced-networking-workshop/labs/lab-0/README.md

 11. Finally, we will open up a terminal to the underlying Linux operating system.
 Click on the three stripes on the top of the left hand side menu, then: Terminal > New Terminal.
 ![Terminal](images/10_terminal.png)

 12. Please observe that if you are asked to run commands during the lab, this is where that happens.
 As shown below.
+Also observe that you can adjust how large part the various things in the browser (file browser, open files and the terminal) takes up.
 ![Terminal](images/11_terminal.png)

 You are now done with the introduction to the lab and are ready to start learn about advanced networking automation using Ansible.